caitlinsigler/profile/README.md

 The most recent project I have worked on is an [automated hydroponics system](https://).
 This system integrates Particle Photon and a pH sensor, using IoT to deliver important messages to the user over Slack if any sensor measurements are found to be suboptimal for growing.

 #### Bonnie's Bees
-I have also worked on a simple [website](https://bonniebees.netlify.com/index.html) for my friend Ryan, who runs his own honey company from the beehives in his backayrd.
+I have also built a simple [website](https://bonniebees.netlify.com/index.html) for my friend Ryan, who runs his own honey company from the beehives in his backyard.

 #### Uadopt
 A group software project that I worked on with a team of other SCU students, known as [Uadopt](https://uadopt.netlify.com), is a website that uses AI to match a user with their perfect pet.
 I took a lead role on the layout and design of the website, and also developed the matching algorithm.
 My original C++ code can be found [here](https://github.com/caitlinsigler/SCUProjects/blob/master/C/AlgorithmTesting.cpp), but you can see it in action [here](https://github.com/NickPriv/Uadopt/blob/master/topFiveBreeds.php).